Is Lyrica (Pregabalin) Addictive?

 • experiencing symptoms of withdrawal

-Lyrica is also bought and sold on the black market, also known as the unregulated drug market, similar to other prescription medications with an abuse potential.
+Lyrica is also bought and sold on the black market, also known as the unregulated drug market, similar to other prescription medications with a potential for misuse.

 What Are The Signs Of Pregabalin Addiction?

-Addiction is a chronic disease that can develop from a repeated pattern of drug or alcohol abuse, or the compulsive repetition of certain behaviors, like gambling.
+Addiction is a chronic disease that can develop from a repeated pattern of drug or alcohol use disorder, or the compulsive repetition of certain behaviors, like gambling.

 Once addicted to a drug, you may feel either unwilling or unable to cut down on your drug use.
 You may experience withdrawal, drug cravings, and feel as though you rely on it just to feel “normal.”